-You may recall an article I posted this past fall that featured the Gin Basil Smash.
-That drink is a summer favorite of mine, so if you liked that, your gonna love this:
+You may recall an article we posted this past fall that featured the Gin Basil Smash.
+That drink is a summer favorite, so if you liked that, your gonna love this:

 2 oz rye whiskey